bboe-pivotal/droplet-buildpack/README.md

     [/myworkarea/test-app-droplet]$ ../droplet-buildpack/bin/downloaddroplet test-app ../test-app/manifest.yml
     Constructing manifest.yml
-    Environment yaml section not set, remove declaration Constructing app folder
+    Environment yaml section not set, remove declaration
     ```
-    The directory now has a new manifest.yml that has all the old settings, but have been modified to use the binary buildpack instead.
-The app folder contains what will actually get pushed into Cloud Foundry, which includes a tar-ball containing the Droplet and a Procfile needed by the binary buildpack with information on how to start the application.
+    The directory now has a new manifest.yml that has all the old settings, but have been modified to use the droplet buildpack instead.
+The application itself is wrapped in droplet.tar.gz, which gets uploaded when pushing the droplet back into Cloud Foundry.
 11. Push the Droplet-based version of the application to Cloud Foundry

     ```
     [/myworkarea/test-app-droplet]$ cf push
     ...
-    App test-app was started using this command `tar xzf app.tar.gz && rm app.tar.gz && test-app`
+    App test-app was started using this command `test-app`

     Showing health and status for app test-app in org pcfdev-org / space dev as admin...
     OK